istio/istio.io/content/en/docs/setup/install/multicluster/shared-vpn/index.md

 The previous procedures provide a simple and step-by-step guide to deploy a multicluster environment.
 A production environment might require additional steps or more complex deployment options.
-The procedures gather the endpoint IPs of the Istio services and use them to invoke istioctl.
+The procedures gather the endpoint IPs of the Istio services and use them to invoke `istioctl`.
 This process creates Istio services on the remote clusters.
 As part of creating those services and endpoints in the remote cluster, Kubernetes adds DNS entries to the `kube-dns` configuration object.